Skip to main content

 zo build plans/mnist-digit-classifier.md --low-token

-# Phase-4 iterations: capped at 2 (the demo hits target on iteration 1)
+# Phase-4 iterations: capped at 2 (demo hits target on iteration 1, cap doesn't bite)

 # Headlines: disabled